 Argo grinned.
 "Granted, the area of control is somewhat limited.
 But it's only a matter of time . . ."

 Pericles laughed.
 "Or maybe you don't fully understand it.
 Maybe you're outside your area of expertise."

 Argo twitched his right hand and a band of rain encircled him.
 Then, as quickly as it started, it stopped.

 "And that's supposed to impress me," Pericles said, water dripping off the end of his nose.
-"Let me guess: the Deep Spring Dig."
+"Let me guess: the Cold Spring Dig."

 Argo nodded.
 "Very good.
 If your minions had been a bit quicker, it may have been yours."

 They stared at each other for a moment without speaking, then the whirling winds resumed and Argo left the way he had come: up and out the amphitheater.
 Once he had gone, Pericles silenced the crowd.
 "This changes nothing," he said.
 "Argo’s downfall will come soon enough, you will see.
 We continue as always."

 He looked at Ella and said, "The miner at the Twisted Tree Dig is in need of your help, I believe."